lspahija/blizzardberry/README.md

 Next steps:
 - Call posthog.identify() when a user signs into your app
 - Call posthog.capture() to capture custom events in your app
-- Upload your Project API key to your hosting provider
-- Create a PR for your changes

 Learn more about PostHog + Next.js: https://posthog.com/docs/libraries/next-js